Phauthentic/phpstan-rules/docs/Rules.md

 ## Method Must Return Type Rule {#method-must-return-type-rule}

 Ensures that methods matching a class and method name pattern have a specific return type, nullability, or are void.
+Supports union types with "oneOf" and "allOf" configurations.

 **Configuration Example:**

 ```neon
     -
         class: Phauthentic\PHPStanRules\Architecture\MethodMustReturnTypeRule